Optimizing IoT Energy Efficiency on Edge (EEE): a Cross-layer Design in a Cognitive Mesh Network: Performance Evaluation

 \subsection{Benchmark Setting}

-To demonstrate the advantage of our proposed cognitive mesh cellular network in improving end users' energy efficiency, we leverage the basic cellular network (e.g., 4G/LTE) as the benchmark to compare with.
+To demonstrate the advantage of our proposed ideology in improving end users' energy efficiency, we leverage the basic cellular network (i.e., 4G/LTE) as the benchmark to compare with.
 In other words, we consider the same end users within this geographical area served by the small cell BS as shown in Fig.\ref{topology} (excluding CR routers).
 Similarly, the benchmark UNEE maximization problem, coined as Ben-UNEE-Max, can be proposed as follows:

 In this benchmark setting, end users have to be served by the BS so the design of user association, link scheduling and flow routing is eliminated.
 Rather, we only consider the power control and channel allocation in this one-hop transmission scenario.
 To effectively solve (\ref{ben_unee_max}), the same transformation approach can be applied to firstly convert it into a tractable one, which is then solved via the water-filling algorithm \cite{he2013water}.